 Dr. José Juan Rodríguez Jerez is a professor in the Departament of Animal and Food Sciences at the UAB.
-Since 1996, he works on techniques based on immunology (ELFA), ATP analysis, microscopy (light, electron, fluorescence and confocal laser scanning microscopy, and image analysis) and molecular biology (real-time PCR and sequencing).
-There are five scientists in his research group, which is specialised in development of rapid methods for foodborne disease prevention, by controlling cross-contamination between surfaces and foods, and has more than 350 publications, 112 of which are research papers, 12 of which are book chapters and more than 250 of which are popular science papers.
+Since 1996, he works on techniques based on immunology (ELFA), ATP analysis, microscopy (light, electron, fluorescence and confocal laser scanning microscopy, and image analysis) and molecular biology (real-time PCR, sequencing, and production of proteins with biological activity).
+There are eight scientists in his research group, which is specialised in development of rapid methods for foodborne disease prevention, by controlling cross-contamination between surfaces and foods, and has more than 350 publications, 112 of which are research papers, 12 of which are book chapters and more than 250 of which are popular science papers.
 From 2000 to 2008, he was in charge of the scientific coordination of the website www.consumaseguridad.com, and currently, he carries out the same task at http://mapaperills.uab.cat.

 Dr. Armand Sánchez Bonastre, head of the Molecular Genetics Veterinary Service (SVGM) of the UAB, is an emeritus professor in the Departament of Animal and Food Sciences at the UAB.
 Head of the research group “Molecular animal breeding in veterinary sciences”, whose activities focus on the application of molecular techniques to animal production.
 He has been in charge of many projects funded by Spanish or international public institutions, or private companies.
 Currently, he takes part in animal genomics projects on genetic characterization of characteristics interesting for animal production, and in the development of analytical methods for molecular diagnosis.
 He has published about 200 papers in international journals on molecular genetics applied to livestock production.